hotosm/osm-export-tool/README.md

 ## For Developers

-The code in this repository powers the export tool web service and includes a number of features beside creating GIS files:
+The code in this repository powers the export tool web service and includes a number of features besides creating GIS files:

 * Periodic exports for HOT's partner humanitarian organizations, such as those that appear on the [Humanitarian Data Exchange](https://data.humdata.org) platform.
 * Authentication via OSM accounts and email notifications for when exports are complete.